Background pattern

 Adults with psoriasis

-The usual dose in adults with psoriasis consists of an initial dose of 80 mg (as two 40 mg injections on the same day), followed by 40 mg every other week starting one week after the initial dose.
-Continue injecting Imraldi for as long as your doctor has indicated.
-If that dose is not working well enough, your doctor may increase the dose to 40 mg weekly or 80 mg every two weeks.
+The normal dosage in adults with psoriasis consists of an initial dose of 80 mg (as two 40 mg injections on one day), followed by 40 mg every other week starting one week after the initial dose.
+You should continue injecting Imraldi for as long as your doctor has indicated.
+If this dose is not effective enough, your doctor may increase the dose to 40 mg weekly or 80 mg every two weeks.

 Children and adolescents with plaque psoriasis

-Children and adolescents from 4 to 17 years of age with 15 kg to 30 kg of weight
+Children and adolescents from 4 to 17 years of age with a weight of 15 kg to 30 kg

 The recommended dose of Imraldi is an initial dose of 20 mg followed by 20 mg one week later.
 From then on, the usual dose is 20 mg every other week.